• EnglishEspañol日本語한국어Português

 Troubleshoot your Kubernetes plugin for log forwarding installation

-Sometimes, despite correctly installing the Kubernetes plugin for log forwarding (newrelic-logging Helm chart), you may encounter performance issues that affect the correct delivery of logs.
-In such circumstances, looking at the log forwarder internal metrics can be helpful to understand the cause of a potential bottleneck.
+Sometimes, despite correctly installing the Kubernetes log forwarding plugin (newrelic-logging Helm chart), you may encounter performance issues that affect the correct delivery of logs.
+In that case, it can help to look at the log forwarder's internal metrics to see if you can find the cause of the problem.

 The newrelic-logging Helm chart provides a configuration setting to enable the collection of such metrics for a given Kubernetes cluster.
 We also provide a JSON-formatted dashboard template to easily display all these metrics in New Relic.

-To configure your Kubernetes cluster to send the log forwarder internal metrics and represent them in a dashboard, follow these steps:
+To configure your Kubernetes cluster to send the log forwarder internal metrics and display them in a dashboard, follow these steps:

 1. Install the Helm chart with the following extra configuration setting: